lengentyh/YiChunHung_Physics/_pages/cv.md

 <hr>

 <p style="text-align: justify;">
-Theoretical condensed matter physicist focusing on band topology, quantum geometry, and flat-band physics.
-My work combines analytical methods and numerical simulations to explore the properties of moiré and low-dimensional materials.
-Passionate about advancing our understanding of physics in complex quantum systems and contributing to the theoretical foundations of next-generation quantum technologies.
+Theoretical condensed matter physicist specializing in band topology, quantum geometry, and flat-band physics.
+I develop analytical theories and numerical methods to understand emergent quantum phenomena in moiré and low-dimensional materials and to accelerate the discovery of next-generation quantum materials.
 </p>

 <br>